 - Seniors & Juniors: Ten (10) flex hours are to be completed. - Sophomores & Freshmen: Ten (10) service hours are to be completed for the poor, the underserved, and the needy.
-Hours must be from the approved list and completed at a single site.
+Hours must be from the approved list and completed at a single site unless pre-approval is received from the Service Coordinator.